 Change doesn’t come easily, and it definitely doesn’t come overnight.
 Not substantial change, anyway.
 Getting tired of your own bullshit takes eating spoonfuls at every meal until you can’t stand yourself any longer.
 Unfortunately, no one educates us about how to change ourselves before needing to change ourselves.
 No one shows us how to match the frequency of the reality we want.
 How to create a stronger sense of self, a sense of value, of who we are.
 How to bring out an excitement about ourselves and share it with others.
 How to trick the mind into arriving at the destination before our life does.
 These are all things we learn on our own.
 In my case, there was something I thought I’d try.

 One year ago I decided to live on my own.
 It doesn’t sound like much, but for me it was the thing I wanted the most, the thing I feared the most, and the thing I knew would bring me closer to the person I wanted to be (on that note, your gut feeling is ALWAYS right.)
-I knew that I was going to live in Portsmouth for one more year while studying my master’s, and that my job paid just about enough to finally go for it.
+I knew that I was going to live in Portsmouth for one more year while finishing my master’s, and that my job paid just about enough to finally go for it.
 I did the maths and the overthinking and then I went house hunting across the city, with my only condition being that the place was unfurnished.
 After all, it had always been my dream to decorate my first house – where I had, I just knew I had, to live on my own.

 The first studio was awful.
 Tiny, smelly, cheap in every way.
 I was close to taking it only because it would have been mine.
 That’s how badly I wanted something of my own.
 The second place, however, was perfection.
 A one bedroom flat in the city centre at a price beyond reasonable became my home for the next 12 months.
 I put all my energy and enthusiasm into furnishing it as quickly as I could while sleeping at my best friend’s house.
 I must have done it all in less than a week, though.
 Charity shops, friends’ generosity and some savings made this flat look like everything I had ever dreamed of.
 And then, I moved in.
 And I cried.
 A lot.